 - 4.1.
 All medicines are kept in the medical room.
 Assistance in the administration of prescribed medication can only be made at the request of the pupil, or at the written request of the pupil's healthcare practitioner or parent/carer.
 Where pupils are competent to discern whether they require medication, the role of the staff could well be simply to assist with the administration of that medication e.g. asthma inhalers. - 4.2.
 Even if all pupils can 'self administer' this does not take away the need for staff to attend training, particularly in the light of recent cases where children died after having untreated asthma attacks.
 It is vital that staff understand that a child experiencing an asthma attack or severe difficulty breathing will be unable to administer their own medicines successfully and, therefore, staff will need to have the training to know how to do it.
-Where an establishment holds a spare inhaler, all staff must know where it is located and it must not be locked away in a manner that makes it inaccessible to them. - 4.3.
+Where a school holds a spare inhaler, all staff must know where it is located and it must not be locked away in a manner that makes it inaccessible to them. - 4.3.
 Direct administration by staff is permitted where pupils are not competent due to age, learning difficulties etc. - 4.4.
 Unless the procedure is incredibly basic (see section C of Appendix A), or is emergency treatment such as issuing an inhaler, no member of staff should administer medication unless they have received the appropriate training.
-Medication directly administered by staff should always be recorded, together with details of the dose, frequency, date, time, name of pupil and main symptom(s) identified, which would prompt a course of action.
+Medication directly administered by staff should always be recorded, together with details of the dose, frequency, date, time, name of pupil and main symptom(s) identified, which would prompt a course of action. - 4.5.
+Members of staff should read and comply with the instructions on the container supplied or with the packaging.
+Expiry dates must be checked. - 4.6.
+Failure to obtain relief from the prevailing symptom(s) and any other concerns, following administration of prescribed medication, must result in the Parents/Carers being informed.
+The pupil concerned must be referred as necessary to an appropriate medical practitioner.
+In the event of anaphylactic attack it is important to administer an adrenaline pen as soon as possible and then call 999 for an ambulance, stating your postcode.